aespedido/projects/Project - Telecom Customer Churn/readme.md

 **6. Stay Competitor with Market Offers** Competitor-related churn was found to be a key driver, particularly around better devices and prices being offered by a competitor.
 Conducting regular competitor benchmarking and reviewing product offerings and pricing will be important to keep the organisation competitive and responsive to the market.

+These are the recommendations based on the analysis performed on TeleCo's churn data.